adamedx/PowerShellGraphDemo/README.md

 ### Sample 2: Get a token in PowerShell via MSAL

-This builds on the sample above but replaces `GetGraphAccessToken` with usage of [Microsoft Autentication Library (MSAL)](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) for .NET; this removes the need for the majority of the code in [PowerShellGraphDemo.ps1](PowerShellGraphDemo.ps1) which was involved in implementing the OAuth2 protocol and obtaining the token.
+This builds on the sample above but replaces `GetGraphAccessToken` with usage of [Microsoft Authentication Library (MSAL)](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) for .NET; this removes the need for the majority of the code in [PowerShellGraphDemo.ps1](PowerShellGraphDemo.ps1) which was involved in implementing the OAuth2 protocol and obtaining the token.
 All that's needed from [PowerShellGraphDemo.ps1](PowerShellGraphDemo.ps1) is the function `InvokeGraphRequest` which is really just a lightweight wrapper on top of PowerShell's built-in `Invoke-WebRequest` cmdlet.

 MSAL is an actively developed and maintained project with support for authentication features well beyond what is demonstrated here and should be considered the preferred approach for PowerShell or any .NET-based platform to perform authentication.
 Remember: PowerShell can access any .NET code just as if it were built-in to PowerShell because PowerShell itself is built on .NET.